gboehl/dynare/doc/manual/source/the-model-file.rst

        density, and posterior statistics from an existing ``_results`` file instead of recomputing them.

+    .. option:: mh_initialize_from_previous_mcmc

+       This option allows to pick initial values for new MCMC from a previous one, where the model specification, the number of estimated parameters, (some) prior might have changed (so a situation where ``load_mh_file`` would not work).
+       If an additional parameter is estimated, it is automatically initialized from prior_draw.
+       Note that, if this option is used to skip the optimization step, you should use a sampling method which does not require a proposal density, like slice.
+Otherwise, optimization should always be done beforehand or a mode file with an appropriate posterior covariance matrix should be used.

+    .. option:: mh_initialize_from_previous_mcmc_directory = FILENAME

+       If ``mh_initialize_from_previous_mcmc`` is set, users must provide here the path to the standard FNAME folder from where to load prior definitions and last MCMC values to be used to initialize the new MCMC.

+       Example: if previous project directory is ``/my_previous_dir`` and FNAME is ``mymodel``, users should set the option as

+       ``mh_initialize_from_previous_mcmc_directory = '/my_previous_dir/mymodel'``

+       Dynare will then look for the last record file into

+       ``/my_previous_dir/mymodel/metropolis/mymodel_mh_history_<LAST>.mat``

+       and for the prior definition file into

+       ``/my_previous_dir/mymodel/prior/definition.mat``

+    .. option:: mh_initialize_from_previous_mcmc_record = FILENAME

+       If ``mh_initialize_from_previous_mcmc`` is set, and whenever the standard file or directory tree is not applicable to load initial values, users may directly provide here the path to the record file from which to load values to be used to initialize the new MCMC.

+    .. option:: mh_initialize_from_previous_mcmc_prior = FILENAME

+       If ``mh_initialize_from_previous_mcmc`` is set, and whenever the standard file or directory tree is not applicable to load initial values, users may directly provide here the path to the prior definition file, to get info in the priors used in previous MCMC.

     .. option:: optim = (NAME, VALUE, ...)

        A list of NAME and VALUE pairs.
 Can be used to set options for